 - Applicant must have owned the home five years

 - Combined disposable income of the household less than $57,000

 - The first half taxes must be paid

 - The total deferral cannot exceed 40% of the owner's equity (proof of equity value is required)

 - There is NO age or disability requirement

 - The completed application must be received in the Assessor's Office on or before September 1

-To file an application for this program, complete a Deferral Application for Homeowners with Limited Income and file it with the Assessor's Office on or before September 1 with the documentation listed below.
+To file an application for this program, complete a Deferral Application for Homeowners with Limited Income and a Combined Disposable Income Worksheet.
+You can then file it with the Assessor's Office on or before September 1 with the documentation listed below.
 Everyone with an ownership interest in the property must sign the application form.